SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Info: Plays a game of Rock, Paper, Scissors with the mentioned user.
 If you don't mention a user, you will play against Tabuu 3.0 himself.
     Example: `%rps @Phxenix`
     Aliases: rockpaperscissors, rochambeau, roshambo

+**%secondaries** `<secondary1, secondary2,..: Optional>`
+    Info: Updates your secondaries listed on your profile.
+Up to 7 characters, separate them by commas.
+Accepts names, commonly used nicknames and the Fighter Numbers.
+Leave the field blank to delete the characters.
+    Example: `%secondaries incin, wii fit, 4e, paisy`
+    Aliases: secondary, setsecondary, spsecondaries, profilesecondaries

 **%server**
     Info: Gets you information about our server.